Bylaws

 2. Respond to inquiries concerning the interpretation of the by-laws or Robert’s Rules of Order.

 Section 9.
-Latino Caucus Club Delegate shall
+Latinx Caucus Club Delegate shall

-1. Be appointed then confirmed by the membership and serve at the pleasure of the Executive Board.
+1. Be appointed, then confirmed by the membership and serve at the pleasure of the Executive Board.

-EXECUTIVE BOARD
+ARTICLE VII: EXECUTIVE BOARD

 Section 1.
 Officers.
-Elected officers of LDC shall be President, Vice President of Political Affairs, Vice President of External Affairs, Vice President of Membership, Vice President of Communications, Treasurer, Secretary, Parliamentarian and Latino Caucus Club Delegate.
+Elected officers of LDC shall be President, Vice President of Political Affairs, Vice President of External Affairs, Vice President of Membership, Vice President of Communications, Treasurer, Secretary, Parliamentarian and Latinx Caucus Club Delegate.

 Section 2.
 Composition of Executive Board.
 The Executive Board shall consist of the seven officers of Article VI, Sec.
 1., the chairs of all the standing committees in Article VIII, Sec.
 6., and as provided in Article VIII, Section 3.